 - They serve pandan infused drinking water.

-- Staff are very attentive and courteous.
+- The staff are very attentive and courteous.

-- Food are reasonable priced.
+- Food is reasonably priced.

-- The feeling at home dining experience.
+- The feeling at-home dining experience.

 - Easily accessible location.